Mateusz Mach

-Mateusz Mach (born April 15, 1997) is a Polish entrepreneur and investor.
-Founder of the world's first sign language messenger Five App and venture house Nextrope.
-Finalist of the ranking of the most influential European entrepreneurs under the age of thirty, Forbes 30 Under 30.
+Mateusz Mach (born April 15, 1997) is a Polish entrepreneur.
+He is the founder of the financial technology firm Nextrope and the creator of Five App, the first sign language messaging application.
+In 2017, he was named to the European edition of the Forbes 30 Under 30 list.

 Education

-Mach graduated from high school III Liceum Ogólnokształcące im.
-Marynarki Wojennej RP in Gdynia, Poland with International Baccalaureate Diploma.
-Currently he studies Economics at NYU Abu Dhabi, a college within New York University.
-He also attended courses at New York University Leonard N. Stern School of Business.
+Mach completed an International Baccalaureate Diploma at III Liceum Ogólnokształcące im.
+Marynarki Wojennej RP w Gdyni in Gdynia, Poland.
+He subsequently enrolled at New York University Abu Dhabi to study economics.

 Career

 In 2015, at the age of 17 Mateusz Mach debuted as an entrepreneur when he introduced the Five App start-up.
 The mobile application was the world's first sign language messenger, enabling deaf people to communicate efficiently using Android- and iOS-based devices.
 As a social impact project, the Five App was largely acclaimed among the targeted audience and acquired over ten thousands of users.

-In 2018, Mach founded a venture house, Nextrope.
-The company focuses on delivering fintech software to institutional clients and governmental institutions.

-Achievements

-In 2017 Mach was ranked in the European edition of the Forbes 30 Under 30 Ranking, thanks to the success of Five App.
-Mateusz Mach is also the finalist of New Europe 100 List, a project founded by Google and Financial Times in order to distinguish the most innovative entrepreneurs in the region of Central and Eastern Europe.
+Following the release of the application, Mach was included in the 2016 New Europe 100 list, compiled by Google and the Financial Times.
+In 2017, he was named to the European edition of the Forbes 30 Under 30 list.

+In 2018, Mach founded Nextrope, a company focused on developing financial technology software for institutional clients.